-Typically potted rosemary should be watered once a week in Summer and once every 2 weeks in the Spring and Fall.
+In my experience, potted rosemary should typically be watered once a week in Summer and once every two weeks in Spring and Fall.

-Do not water rosemary in Winter as it is in a state of dormancy and additional watering increases the risk of root rot.
-Well draining soil is just as important for avoiding root rot.
+Typically I do not water my rosemary in winter as it is in dormancy, and additional watering increases the risk of root rot.
+I must emphasize that Well-draining soil is just as important for avoiding root rot.

-How often you should water rosemary does depend on your climate and the conditions in your garden.
+However, we should take any universal watering advice with a grain of salt because, ultimately, I have found that how often you should water rosemary depends on your climate and the conditions in your garden.

-So keep reading for how to establish the optimal watering frequency for your rosemary plant in your garden and for the optimal well draining soil mix…
+So keep reading to learn how to establish the optimal watering frequency for your rosemary plant in your garden and the optimal well-draining soil mix.

 How Often to Water Rosemary

-Rosemary is a herb that has adapted to growing in the Mediterranean region of Europe where it thrives in full sun, sandy well draining soils and with infrequent rainfall.
+As we mentioned earlier, our rosemary is a herb that has adapted to growing in the Mediterranean region of Europe where it thrives in full sun, sandy well–draining soils, and with infrequent rainfall.

-To cope with Mediterranean full sun, rosemary is adapted to the arid environment, with only occasional rainfall, by growing thin needle like leaves which reduce the surface area for water loss (transpiration).
+We need to acknowledge that to cope with the Mediterranean full sun, rosemary is adapted to the arid environment, with only occasional rainfall, by growing thin needle-like leaves which reduce the surface area for water loss (transpiration).

 (If your rosemary is turning black read my article for the solution).

-To grow rosemary successfully at home it is important to replicate the watering conditions of their native Mediterranean environment.
+To grow rosemary successfully at home, we need to recreate the watering conditions of their native Mediterranean environment.

 Rosemary requires the soil to dry out around the roots between bouts of watering so only water rosemary when the soil feels dry.
 If the rosemary its potted in suitably well draining soil, this means watering rosemary around once per week during Summer if there is no significant rainfall.

-It is important to note that the rate at which the soil dries can vary according to several factors which influences how often to water your rosemary, such as:
+It is important to note that the rate at which the soil dries can vary according to several factors that influence how often to water your rosemary, such as:

-- Whether rosemary is in a pot or planted in garden boarders or perhaps a raised bed.
-(Pots and raised bed have favorable drainage conditions for rosemary).
+- Whether rosemary is in a pot or planted in garden borders or perhaps a raised bed.
+(Pots and raised beds have favorable drainage conditions for rosemary).

 - Whether the rosemary is located in a windy open area (too much wind can dry the soil and sap moisture from the leaves).